vuejs/vuepress/packages/docs/docs/plugin/official/plugin-pwa.md

 - `sw-error`

 ::: tip PWA NOTES
-Enable this option only if you are able to deploy your site with SSL, since service worker can only be registered under HTTPs URLs.
+Since you can only register service workers under HTTPs URLs, make sure you can deploy your site with SSL before enabling this option.
 :::

 ### generateSWConfig